-Everyone knows the adage about putting all your eggs in one basket.
-So why invest all your assets in only one fund or security – and hope its value rockets?
+Everyone knows this old adage.
+There is a danger investing all your assets in only one fund or security.
 If that lone investment tanks, your portfolio could be scrambled.

 Instead, consider diversification.
-While this strategy doesn’t ensure a profit or guarantee you won’t lose money, you can better manage risk by spreading your assets among different investments and asset classes – stocks, bonds, cash instruments.
+While this strategy doesn’t ensure a profit or guarantee you won’t lose money, you can better manage risk by spreading your assets among different investments and asset classes – stocks, bonds and cash instruments.

 As some assets fall in value, others may rise or hold steady and help offset the losses.